 6.3.1 Review the catchment areas of Ysgol Y Graig and Ysgol Corn Hir to alleviate pressure at Ysgol Y Graig.
 Build a new school for Ysgol Corn Hir with a capacity for 420 pupils, leave Ysgol Y Graig as it is.

-Based on approx. £11m cost over 50 years AND Enhance the Building and grounds at Ysgol Bodffordd and Ysgol Talwrn to achieve 21st Century Schools standard with the current capacities.
-Based on an approximate cost of £2.6m over 35 years Total cost £13.6 Driver Advantages Disadvantages 1.
+Based on approx. £11m cost over 50 years

+Enhance the Building and grounds at Ysgol Bodffordd and Ysgol Talwrn to achieve 21st Century Schools standard with the current capacities.

+21st Century Schools standard with the current capacities.
+Based on an approximate cost of £2.6m over 35 years Total cost £13.6 m Driver Advantages Disadvantages 1.
 Standards The current standards seen (All schools have received a green / yellow Categorisation from GwE over the past 2 years) could be maintained in the short term.
 Each school would have a suitable learning environment to ensure every pupil has the opportunity to succeed.
 Would not ensure that classes at Ysgol Bodffordd and Ysgol Talwrn would have an age range of no more than 2 years.
 2. Leadership and Management The current good practice seen could be maintained in the short term.
-The Headteacher of Ysgol Bodffordd states "There's no denying that there is a lot of pressure in terms of leadership and learning on small village / rural schools, but there are many important positive factors that make it an interesting job that sharpens the mind - there is variety in the staff's work, the requirements and expectations are challenging and varied, all members of staff are developed in terms of leadership and management roles in a small school " Would not address the significant specific teaching commitment at Ysgol Bodffordd and Ysgol Talwrn.
+Would not address the significant specific teaching commitment at Ysgol Bodffordd and Ysgol Talwrn.
 Should there be a change in the senior management team in the future, this would pose a significant risk that a suitable successor could not be appointed, due to a lack of competition for posts within smaller schools.
 3. School Building All schools would meet 21st century standards and would be an inspirational Learning environment for pupils.
-The area of the New Ysgol Corn Hir site would be sufficiently large to accommodate a school with a capacity of 450 pupils.
-The Ysgol Bodffordd site is not large enough to accommodate a 1 or 2 classroom extension along with sufficient parking space and sufficient educational play space that the new Curriculum for Wales requires and to bring the school up to near 21st Century School standard.
+The area of the New Ysgol Corn Hir site would be sufficiently large to accommodate a school with a capacity of 450 pupils. ■ The Ysgol Bodffordd site is not large enough to accommodate a 1 or 2 classroom extension along with sufficient parking space and sufficient educational play space that the new Curriculum for Wales requires and to bring the school up to near 21 st Century School standard.